top of page

 The Power of Consistency and Reminders

-• Visual Reminders: Display these expectations prominently in the gym or class space as a constant visual reminder of the class culture you’re building together.
+• Visual Reminders: Display your expectations in the gym where students can always see them.
+They serve as a silent, constant reminder of the culture you're building together.

 Fostering a Positive Learning Environment